threader/AltanOS/Readme.md

 * https://blog.palantir.com/assessing-the-effectiveness-of-a-new-security-data-source-windows-defender-exploit-guard-860b69db2ad2?gi=e48021ca0dde

 ## The following files can run standalone if needed:
 * harden-AltanOS.cmd										- Now runs script in submodules so it can't _really_ be said to run standalone anymore.
 * harden.ps1
 * harden.reg								 				- ofc
 * mouse-config.ps1								 			- There is just one item that is enabled atm, jump to default button.
 * pkgs-prep.ps1
 * pref-cnt.ps1
 * schedule-tasks.ps1								        - Not yet working.
 * strip_windows.ps1											- Strips all and everything , still needs some testing as i cobbled this together being quite tired and at a time while i needed to give _it a rest_.
-* wsl-2-debian.ps1			- Not at all asked even if to be executed yet.
+* wsl-2-debian.ps1											- Not executed yet.
+* wdegc\Enable-ExploitGuard-AttackSurfaceReduction.ps1		- Script by Gunnar Haslinger to handle the [attack surface reduction rules](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference).
+* whs\windows-hardening-script.cmd							- Script by 'atlantsecurity' later modified by 'zer0lightning' - might also block some of the things relied on. - testing needed

-## The following packages are installed/left:
+## The following packages are left installed:
 * VCLibs
 * NET.CoreRuntime
 * NET.Native